The 20 Best Micrognathia Doctors Near Me in Maryland, US

 English

 Dr. David Valle is a professor of pediatrics and ophthalmology at the Johns Hopkins School of Medicine and former director of the Johns Hopkins Department of Genetic Medicine.
 He also serves as a geneticist for the Johns Hopkins Children’s Center.
 Dr. Valle holds a bachelor’s degree and medical degree from Duke University.
 He completed a pediatric residency at Johns Hopkins University before joining the Johns Hopkins faculty.
 He is interested in the genetic contributions to health and disease.
 He is the founding director of the Johns Hopkins Center for Inherited Disease Research.
 Over the years, his laboratory has discovered the genetic causation for more than 20 diseases, including those responsible for inborn errors of metabolism, inherited retinal degeneration, disorders of cellular organelle biogenesis and genetic variations that contribute risk for common disorders such as schizophrenia.
 Dr. Valle also serves as director of the Predoctoral Training Program in Human Genetics, as well as co-director of the Genes to Society program.
 He was a 2014 recipient of the annual Victor A. McKusick Leadership Award from the American Society of Human Genetics, which recognizes individuals whose professional achievements have fostered and enriched the development of human genetics as well as its assimilation into the broader context of science, medicine and health.
 Dr. Valle is rated as an Advanced provider by MediFind in the treatment of Micrognathia.
-His top areas of expertise are Spondyloepimetaphyseal Dysplasia Strudwick Type, Micrognathia, Urea Cycle Disorders (UCD), and Spondyloepiphyseal Dysplasia Congenita.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Spondyloepimetaphyseal Dysplasia Strudwick Type, Micrognathia, Urea Cycle Disorders (UCD), and Spondyloepiphyseal Dysplasia Congenita.
+Dr. Valle is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 Advanced in Micrognathia